 Partial pension: A percentage of the full pension is paid according to the number of years of covered employment.

 Pension supplement: 50% to 475% of the basic rate is paid.

-Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living.
+Benefit adjustment: Benefits are adjusted periodically according to the changes in the national average wage and the consumer price index.